The Problem with Facebook for Cannabis Companies

 Do Not Blatantly Advertise or Sell Cannabis

-If there is one thing you need to know about successfully managing a business page on Facebook, don't try to sell cannabis products like flower, concentrates, and edibles.
-Facebook takes a strong stance on this.
+If there is one thing you need to know about successfully managing a business page on Facebook, do not waste your time with paid advertising.
+Facebook's advertising platform is not open to cannabis businesses.

 While the platform has remained unclear on other issues, it's evident that businesses attempting to directly sell cannabis will be banned.
 This applies to legal dispensaries.
 Facebook prohibits the sale of federally illegal substances.
 Unfortunately, cannabis falls under this category.